python/cpython/Doc/reference/import.rst

 (i.e. the :term:`path based finder`).

 .. versionchanged:: 3.4
-   The find_spec() method of meta path finders replaced :meth:`find_module()`. which is now deprecated.
-While it will continue to work without change, the import machinery will try it only if the finder does not implement find_spec().
+   The :meth:`~importlib.abc.MetaPathFinder.find_spec` method of meta path finders replaced :meth:`~importlib.abc.MetaPathFinder.find_module`, which is now deprecated.
+While it will continue to work without change, the import machinery will try it only if the finder does not implement ``find_spec()``.

 Loading